mika314/live-music/README.md

 ```

 - `Sample{master, "path/to/sample.wav", volume}`: Creates a sample instrument. `master` is the main audio output, `"path/to/sample.wav"` is the sound file, and `volume` is in decibels (e.g., -8).
+- `Sample{master, "path/to/sample.wav", gain, pan, baseNote}`: Creates a sample instrument with a specified base note for pitch shifting.
-- `kick(0)`: Plays the sample.
+- `instrument(0)`: Plays the sample.
 The argument is a gain value in decibels, where `0` is the loudest and negative values make it quieter.
+- `instrument(Note)`: Plays the instrument at the specified note's pitch and velocity.
+- `instrument(Envelope)`: Applies an ADSR envelope to the instrument's output.
+- `instrument.seq(Note key, int ofset, double dur, ...)`: Plays a sequence of notes on the sample.
+- `instrument.chord(Note key, int ofset, ...)`: Plays a chord on the sample.
+- `instrument.maj(Note)`: Plays a major chord on the sample.
+- `instrument.min(Note)`: Plays a minor chord on the sample.
 - `delay(d4)`: Pauses the thread for the duration of a quarter note. `d4`, `d8`, `d16`, `Bar` are predefined durations for quarter, eighth, sixteenth notes, and a full bar, respectively.

 ### 3. Creating Synthesizer Instruments (Basslines, Melodies, Chords, Pads)